 Which is why the highlights of the Pro 2000 aren’t at all the engineering or design aspects (Although they’re great, still).
 It is the computer suite that can monitor and adjust your heart’s health through a wireless heart rate sensor strap.

 Running, in all forms, will get your heart running – but sometimes, taking it beyond its capability can give the complete opposite healthy effect you’re trying to aim for.
-With this nifty technology, the efficiency of your training, time, and your effort can be maximised without really putting your health at risk.
+With this nifty technology, the efficiency of your training, time, and your effort can be maximized without really putting your health at risk.

 Not really stopping to take a breath there, the Pro 2000’s compatibility with technologies also comes in the form of iFit. iFit includes an entire library filled with pre-set training regimes for you to follow to get you up and running as soon as you step onto the track.

 iFit can also simulate terrains through Google Maps that you can set to your liking in the comp hill With the motivations that you’re running across Europe with every slopes and hill simulated through the adjustable deck.
-You would find yourself in an immersion rather than a simple run.
+You would find yourself in immersion rather than a simple run.

 - Well-engineered and designed.